 While deputies were conducting the search, a district truant officer arrived and said that one of the children in the home had not been to school in quite some time.
 Because of the living conditions and obvious drug use, members of the Los Angeles County Multi-Agency Response Team (MART) responded to the location and removed the minors from the home.
 Personnel from the City of Palmdale’s Building and Safety Department also cited the residents and the owners for code violations involving the condition of the home.

-Unrelated to the search warrant, but also arrested from the location was 22-year-old Ernesto Corona.
-Corona had a felony warrant involving the sales of marijuana or concentrated cannabis.
+Unrelated to the search warrant, but also arrested from the location was a 22-year-old alleged gang member who had a felony warrant involving the sales of marijuana or concentrated cannabis.

 Local residents said the home has been an issue for the neighborhood for quite some time, with foot and vehicle traffic and people hanging out in the garage.